-Living in your own Home
+10.11 Living in your own Home

 Compensating for impaired reasoning is demonstrated by contrasts between surfaces and objects.
-Consideration should be given to providing a clear contrast between floor and wall finishes and between handrails and grabrails and the walls behind.
-Light-switches should contrast with the background, toilet seats contrast with the WC, which in turn contrasts with the background floors and wall tiling.
+Provide a clear contrast between floor and wall finishes and between handrails and grab rails and the walls behind.
+Light-switches must contrast with the background, toilet seats contrast with the WC, which in turn contrasts with the background floors and wall tiling.